-5.3 Joint research program on grey seals
+5.4 Joint research program on grey seals

 In Norway grey seal pup production surveys aimed to cover all the breeding colonies along the entire coast were conducted in 2006-2008 using boat based as well as aerial surveys.
+New pup production surveys will be initiated this autumn, presumably starting with coverage of the northmost parts of Norway (Finnmark and Troms).
 There are large breeding colonies of grey seals located on the Murman Coast in Russia.
 Previous tagging experiments have shown that there is exchange of seals between these colonies and feeding areas in North Norway.
 Abundance estimation, using pup counts, in the Russian colonies has not been performed since 1991.
 For this reason, both Parties recommend that the Russian grey seal breeding colonies at the Murman Coast should be covered again.
 Ideally each colony should be visited three times (minimum twice) during the breeding period.
 The Parties discussed possibilities of multispectral surveys carried out by PINRO using a smaller aircraft.
 Norwegian participation in the grey seal surveys in Russia is highly recommended by both Parties.
 Traditionally the Russian grey seal colonies have been surveyed by Murmansk Marine Biological Institute (MMBI), and continued cooperation with MMBI is encouraged.